 These blackberry margaritas spice up your classic margarita and all you need is 3 ingredients!
-Blackberries, lime juice, and tequila make these your new favorite refreshing and healthy margarita!
+Blackberries, lime juice, and tequila make this your new favorite refreshing and healthy margarita!

 I don’t drink too much these days, but when I do I usually go for tequila.
 It’s actually one of my liquors of choice.
 It makes me a happy drunk (unless I have way too much) and doesn’t give me a hangover.
 Give me a good tequila and some lime juice, and maybe a little sparkling water, and I am good to go.